Maryam2506/Expentra/README.md

 ## Expentra
 ###  `(Income and Expense App)`
 <b> Expentra: </b>
-This is an income and expense App for your daily expenses, which will make you save money.
-Use this daily expense manager to keep under control all your finances in a simple way.
+This is an income and expense App for your daily expenses.

-You can easily keep track of your bills, income and expenses for your personal finance or as an income and expense App for business.

-★ Features ★
+★ What I use ★

-✔️ No-brainer, with this its simple and attractive design, this money manager lets you organise your daily expenses easily.

-✔️ You'll be able to use the app always for free.
+✔️ React Hooks (useState, useContext, useReducer)
+✔️ context API

 See the Demo: